jaschwer/presentation/presentation.md

 subquestion b(3)
 -----------------
-- Given that smoking is an addiction it is plausible that there might be serial correlation, which is confirmed by a test for serial correlation in the residuals obtained from the FD regression.
+- Given that smoking is an addiction it is plausible that there might be serial correlation.
+	- confirmed by a test for serial correlation in the residuals obtained from the FD regression.
 - Given substantial
 serial correlation, the FD regression should generally be preferred.